camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/03-post-query.html.md

   </tr>
   <tr>
     <td>candidateGroups</td>
     <td>Restrict to tasks that are offered to any of the given candidate groups.
-Takes a json array of group names, so for example <code>["developers", "support", "sales"]</code>.</td>
+Takes a JSON array of group names, so for example <code>["developers", "support", "sales"]</code>.</td>
   </tr>
   <tr>
     <td>active</td>